JuliaDataScience/JuliaDataScience/contents/why_julia.md

 **Now let's do this in Julia**.

 In Julia, we don't have classes but we have structures (`struct`) that are meant to be "structured data": they define the kind of information that is embedded in the structure, that is a set of fields (i.e. "properties" or "attributes" in other languages), and then individual instances (or "objects") can be produced each with its own specific values for the fields defined by the structure.
-They differ from the primitive types that are by default defined already inside the core of Julia.
+They differ from the primitive types (e.g. integer and floats) that are by default defined already inside the core of Julia language.
-Because of this, `structs`s are composite types, and usually defined by the user.
+Because of this, `structs`s are known as composite types, and usually defined by the user.

 First we'll create an `abstract type` named `Researcher`: